vercel/next.js/docs/authentication.md

 ### Authenticating Statically Generated Pages

 Next.js automatically determines that a page is static if there are no blocking data requirements.
-This means the absence of [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) and `getInitialProps` in the page.
+This means the absence of [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) and [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) in the page.
 Instead, your page can render a loading state from the server, followed by fetching the user client-side.

 One advantage of this pattern is it allows pages to be served from a global CDN and preloaded using [`next/link`](/docs/api-reference/next/link.md).
 In practice, this results in a faster TTI ([Time to Interactive](https://web.dev/interactive/)).